atusy/prepare-for-cran/README.md

 All the exported functions in your package should have a `@return` value.
 If a function does not return a value, document that too.

+### All exported functions should have examples

+All the exported functions in your package should have `@examples`.
+If examples require extra dependencies such as file input/output, wrap them by `\dontrun{}`

 ### About \dontrun{}

 `\dontrun{}` elements in the examples might in fact be run by CRAN.